jix/varisat/varisat-dimacs/README.md

 DIMCAS CNF parser and writer for the [Varisat SAT solver][crate-varisat].

+The functionality of this crate is re-exported by the [main Varisat crate][crate-varisat].

 ## License

 The Varisat source code is licensed under either of